juba/explor/README.md

 - [English introduction vignette](https://github.com/juba/explor/blob/master/vignettes/introduction_en.Rmd)
 - [French introduction vignette](https://github.com/juba/explor/blob/master/vignettes/introduction_fr.Rmd)

-Depending on your system locale settings, the interface is displayed in english or french (other languages can be easily added).
+Depending on your system locale settings, the interface is displayed either in english or in french (other languages can be easily added).